 - Next, strain the mixture through a clean muslin cloth in a sieve to remove some of the finer bits of elderflower.

 - Finally, strain the liquid through a coffee filter.
-The resulting liquid will be coloured but clear of bits.
+The resulting liquid will be coloured but clear of any tiny bits of plant.

 - Take the elderflower infused liquid and measure it.